Keep up to date

 Change4Life aims to inspire a society-wide movement that encourages everyone to make changes to their physical activity levels and diet.
 Change4Life has a range of resources and ideas to help people of all ages become more active.
 These resources have been updated to include the revised physical activity guidelines and provide useful tools for practitioners and professionals to use with the public.

-For information about physical activity for children under three years old visit Start4Life at www.start4life.com
+For information about physical activity for children under three years old visit www.start4life.com

-For information about physical activity with children and young people and their families visit the Change4Life website for families at www.nhs.uk/Change4Life/Pages/change-for-life-families
+For information about physical activity with children and young people and their families visit the Change4Life website for families visit www.nhs.uk/Change4Life/Pages/change-for-life-families

 NHS Choices is the country's biggest health website and provides information to allow people to make choices about their health.
 The NHS Choices website provides information on the physical activity guidelines for all age groups as well as ideas for exercise, videos, self assessment tools and blogs.
 To find out more go to www.nhs.uk/LiveWell/Fitness/Pages/Fitnesshome